Cape hospitals take different stands on elective surgeries

 Procedures classified as elective were put on hold more than a month ago at both Cape Girardeau hospitals as medical facilities across the nation redirected their resources in preparation for the COVID-19 pandemic.

-On Thursday, Southeast said it is taking a "cautious approach to ramping up elective surgeries" despite having new coronavirus testing capabilities to aide in testing patients for medical interventions.
-A statement from the hospital said the decision not to resume elective procedures at this time was made "in full collaboration from Southeast's executive and surgical teams" and was "based on the evaluation of current recommendations from the Centers for Medicare and Medicaid Services (CMS) guidelines."
+On Thursday, Southeast said it is taking a cautious approach to ramping up elective surgeries despite having new coronavirus testing capabilities to aide in testing patients for medical interventions.
+A statement from the hospital said the decision not to resume elective procedures at this time was made in full collaboration from Southeasts executive and surgical teams and was based on the evaluation of current recommendations from the Centers for Medicare and Medicaid Services (CMS) guidelines.

 This story available to you free thanks to the support of